TRAVELING WITH YOUR PET

 - Be sure to confirm with the airline the day before travel that your pet is coming with you.

 - Remember that you will need a USDA Health Certificate in most cases.
 Check with the airline as to how recent the certificate must be issued.
 The USDA considers a health certificate good for 30 days but many airlines and states have their own ideas about how long a health certificate should be valid (10 days is typical for domestic travel).
 Some states require special vaccinations.
-Travel to foreign countries now requires special notarization of the certificate beyond the veterinarian’s signature.
+Travel to many foreign countries now requires special notarization of the certificate beyond the veterinarian’s signature and some countries require special blood tests for entry.
 Always be sure to check with the consulate regarding what you need.

 - Some animals may be stressed or frightened by travel.
 Consider tranquilizers.
 If your pet is traveling in the cabin with you, you may just want to have them on hand in case of unexpected anxiety.